pytennessee/pytn-2020/speaking/overview.md

 We are seeking speakers of all experience levels and backgrounds!
 You don't need to be an employed software developer who uses Python every day to submit a talk.
 Some of our favorite talks have been from people who use Python to support a hobby or as a side part of their non-programmer day job.
-All speakers get a free ticket to {{ site.data.event.abbreviation }}, access to financial assistance to help get them to the conference, and access to speaker mentoring.
+All speakers get a free ticket to {{ site.data.event.short_abbreviation }}, access to financial assistance to help get them to the conference, and access to speaker mentoring.
 We would love to see you speak at {{ site.data.event.short_name }}!

 We're still filling out our resources and information, so if you have a question that isn't answered here, please don't hesitate to [contact the organizers](mailto:{{ site.data.event.organizers_email}}).